MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 ## Analyze reviews in Language Studio

-1. In a web browser, navigate to [Language Studio](https://language.cognitive.azure.com?azure-portal=true).
+1. In a web browser, navigate to **Language Studio** at [https://language.cognitive.azure.com](https://language.cognitive.azure.com?azure-portal=true).

 1. On the **Welcome to Language Studio** landing page, select the **Classify text** tab, then select the **Analyze sentiment and mine opinions** tile.